 These Global Sourcing Guidelines are integral parts of our purchase agreement with our suppliers.
 To assure its suppliers' conformity with these Global Sourcing Guidelines, Foot Locker reserves the right to make periodic, unannounced inspections of its suppliers' facilities.
-Moreover, each shipment of goods to the Company must be accompanied by a certificate from the supplier confirming, in respect of the goods included in the shipment, that the supplier and each of its subcontractors have complied with the terms of these Global Sourcing Guidelines and that, in particular, neither forced labor nor child labor was employed in the manufacture of such goods.
 Suppliers agree to maintain and provide upon request all documentation necessary to demonstrate and to assure compliance with the Global Sourcing Guidelines.

-Foot Locker, Inc. welcomes questions and comments regarding these Global Sourcing Guidelines, all of which should be sent to the Company's Secretary at Foot Locker, Inc., 112 West 34th Street, New York, New York 10120.
+Foot Locker, Inc. welcomes questions and comments regarding these Global Sourcing Guidelines, all of which should be sent to the Company's Secretary at Foot Locker, Inc., 330 West 34th Street, New York, New York 10001.